infinia-yzl/opentierboy/TERMS.md

 ---
 title: Terms of Service
-description: This document outlines the rules and regulations for using OpenTierBoy.
+description: This document outlines the terms for using OpenTierBoy.
 By accessing our service, you agree to abide by these terms.
 ---

 # OpenTierBoy Terms of Service